misza222/misza222.github.com_old/_posts/2018-04-05-notes-from-intro-to-machine-learning.md

 * kernel
 * gamma - controls weights that points bring based on their distance from the decision boundary; larger gamma - close points have higher impact (so boundary more wiggly), lower gamma - further away points have something to say (so potentially smoother boundary line)
 * C - controls tradeoff between smooth decision boundary and classifying training points correctly; larger C - more training points correct, lower C - smoother decision boundary

+## Decision Trees

+Terms important for DT:
+ * entropy - basically opposite of purity - SUM(pi * log2(pi)) where pi is probability of the class instance in the set
+ * information gain - difference between entropy before branching and after branching = entropy(parent) - [weighted average] entropy(children)

+DT are dividing dataset to maximise information gain at each step and are great for understanding, and visualising the results.
+However they are prone to overfitting (especially for data with lots of features)

+Parameters

+* min_samples_split - minimal number of samples required to split a node
+* max_height
+* criterion - could be entropy, but default for sk-learn is gini